 What are the criteria for referral?

-The scheme is for those people in the community who feel that they need support.
+The scheme is for those older people in the community who feel that they need support.
 You may want to improve your overall health and mobility, or you may feel:

 - Socially isolated or looking for more social contact